Willamette River: 19th century

-Starting in the 1830s, Oregon City developed near Willamette Falls.
-It was incorporated in 1844, becoming the first city west of the Rocky Mountains to have that distinction.
-John McLoughlin, the Hudson's Bay Company (HBC) superintendent of the Columbia District, was one of the major contributors to the founding of the town in 1829.
-McLoughlin attempted to persuade the HBC (which still held sway over the area) to allow American settlers to live on the land, and provided significant help to American colonization of the area, all against the HBC's orders.
+Starting in the 1830s, Oregon City developed near Willamette Falls, and Linn City (originally Robins Nest) was established across the Willamette from Oregon City.
+Oregon City was incorporated in 1844, becoming the first city west of the Rocky Mountains to have that distinction.
+John McLoughlin, the Hudson's Bay Company (HBC) superintendent of the Columbia District, contributed to the founding of the town in 1829.
+McLoughlin attempted to persuade the HBC (which still held sway over the area) to allow American settlers to live on the land and provided significant help to American colonization of the area, all against the HBC's orders.
 Oregon City prospered because of the lumber and grist mills that were run by the water power of Willamette Falls, but the falls formed an impassable barrier to river navigation.
-Linn City (originally Robins Nest) was established across the Willamette from Oregon City.

 After Portland was incorporated in 1851, quickly growing into Oregon's largest city, Oregon City gradually lost its importance as the economic and political center of the Willamette Valley.
 Beginning in the 1850s, steamboats began to ply the Willamette, despite the fact that they could not pass Willamette Falls.
-As a result, navigation on the Willamette River was divided into two stretches: the 27 mi lower stretch from Portland to Oregon City—which allowed connection with the rest of the Columbia River system—and the upper reach, which encompassed most of the Willamette's length.
+As a result, navigation on the Willamette River was divided in two: the 27 mi lower reach between Oregon City and Portland—connected to the rest of the Columbia River system—and an upper reach above Willamette Falls.
 Any boats whose owners found it absolutely necessary to get past the falls had to be portaged.
 This led to competition for business among steam portage companies.
 In 1873, the construction of the Willamette Falls Locks bypassed the falls and allowed easy navigation between the upper and lower river.
 Each lock chamber measured 210 ft long and 40 ft wide, and the canal was originally operated manually before it switched to electrical power.
 Usage of the locks peaked in the 1940s, and by the early 21st century, the lock system was little used.
 Since 2011, the Willamette Falls Locks have been inactive.